goldsborough/bloom-cpp/README.md

 filter.query("string");
 ```

+## Documentation

+The documentation for this project can be built by running `doxygen` from within the `docs/` folder.
+This will generate a `build/html` folder that contains the doxygen HTML output.

 ## Building

 The library is header only, so you can simply point your include path at the `include/` folder.